public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 This constructor is equivalent to

-RealtimeThread(scheduling, release, null, null, config, null, null)
+RealtimeThread(scheduling, release, null, null, config, null, null).

 public RealtimeThread(SchedulingParameters scheduling, ReleaseParameters<?> release, java.lang.Runnable logic)